What Happens After Your Child’s Autism Diagnosis?

 • Difficulty pretending or playing imaginatively.
 For instance, children with autism can become fixated on spinning a toy car’s wheels instead of pushing it

-Children with autism are better visual than auditory learners.
-When communicating with your child, using a visual depiction of language has many advantages.
-The Picture Exchange Communication System (PECS), which consists of symbols and images that assist in communicating with those diagnosed with autism, can be a helpful tool.
+Children with an autism diagnosis are better visual than auditory learners.
+When communicating with your child, using visual language has many advantages.
+The Picture Exchange Communication System (PECS), which uses symbols and images to help individuals diagnosed with autism communicate, can be a helpful tool.
 Consult a specialist, such as a physician or behavioral therapist, if you think your child would benefit from a system like PECS.

 1. Become Knowledgeable About Positive and Negative Reinforcement